 Devices used in the organisation are protected with software that can prevent malicious software from running, and only allow programs that are commonly run or expected to run.

 Successful application control has straightforward and measurable criteria.
-Differences in this control between organisations will be in the configurations set and the operational processes followed.
+Any differences between organisations for this control will be in the configurations set and the operational processes followed.

 - Your organisation has software installed on all devices that enforces application control policies.

 - These policies are automatically managed using learned behaviour and other algorithms.
 Manual policies and rules can also be created and enforced by administrators.